jordan4ibanez/Open-Terrarium/README.md

-### Why is this different than the thousands of other 2D Terraria clones?
+### How does this differ from the thousands of other Terraria clones?

 __Open Terrarium__ is written in a higher level language so that it's much easier to modify, debug, add into, and program in general.